 reason why so few AR-88s are found today.
 The ones that did survive

 were often bought back by the UK (for a fraction of the actual price)

-after they had formally been returned.
+after they had been returned 'pro-forma'.

-Wireless Traffic (WT) that was created with the
+Wireless Traffic (WT) that originated from the

 Lorenz SZ-40/42 cipher machine.